Autism therapies: Medication

 A 1998 study of the hormone secretin reported improved symptoms and generated tremendous interest, but several controlled studies since have found no benefit.
 An experimental drug STX107 has stopped overproduction of metabotropic glutamate receptor 5 in rodents, and it has been hypothesized that this may help in about 5% of autism cases, but this hypothesis has not been tested in humans.

 Oxytocin may play a role in autism and may be a possible treatment for repetitive and affiliative behaviors; Two related studies in adults found that oxytocin decreased repetitive behaviors and improved interpretation of emotions, but these preliminary results do not necessarily apply to children.
 Recent research suggests that oxytocin may decrease the noisiness of the brain's auditory system, increasing perception of social cues and the ability to react in social situations.
 However, the cues detected may not always be positive: increasing awareness of a trusted adult may be beneficial, but increasing awareness of an aggressor may increase distress.
-The possibility that oxytocin's effects are context-dependent means that its use as a treatment in autism-spectrum disorder should be carefully monitored.
+The possibility that oxytocin's effects are context-dependent means that its use as a treatment in ASD should be carefully monitored.
+According to a 2022 systematic review/network meta-analysis, evidence from large trials didn't show efficacy in children/adolescent for oxytocin and balovaptan (both vasopressin-V1A receptor antagonist), however in adults oxytocin improved repetitive behaviors with small-to-medium effect-sizes and moderate-quality evidence (this result needs to be replicated since participants were mainly high-functioning autistic and age-dependent treatment response isn't excluded).
+Moreover, according to the same systematic review/network meta-analysis, based on two large studies balovaptan wasn't found efficacious in adults, but small improvements in quality of life were noted.

 Aside from antipsychotics, there is scant reliable research about the effectiveness or safety of drug treatments for adolescents and adults with ASD.
 Results of the handful of randomized controlled trials that have been performed suggest that risperidone, the SSRI fluvoxamine, and the typical antipsychotic haloperidol may be effective in reducing some behaviors, that haloperidol may be more effective than the tricyclic antidepressant clomipramine, and that the opioid antagonist naltrexone hydrochloride is not effective.
 In small studies, memantine has been shown to significantly improve language function and social behavior in children with autism.
-Research is underway on the effects of memantine in adults with autism spectrum disorders.
+Research is underway on the effects of memantine in adults with ASDs.
 A person with ASD may respond atypically to medications and the medications can have adverse side effects.